RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/use-case-overview.md

 The basic steps are:

-1- _The Credit Card Holder starts a dispute with the CC Issuer._
+1. New Dispute: The Credit Card Holder starts a dispute with the CC Issuer.

-2- _The CC Issuer needs to decide what type of processing is required for the dispute (automated chargeback or normal processing).Jump to step 3.1. or 3.2._
+2. Define type of processing: The CC Issuer needs to decide what type of processing is required for the dispute (automated chargeback or normal processing). _This decision either leads to step 2.1. or 2.2._

-3.1- _The CC Issuer process the automated chargeback.
-Jump  to step 5.1._
+    2.1.
+Automated processing: the CC Issuer process the automated chargeback. _This leads to step 5.1._

-3.2 - _The CC Issuer needs to do standard processing.
-A risk assessment for the dispute is required._
+    2.2.
+Standard Processing: The CC Issuer needs to do standard processing.
+A risk assessment for the dispute is required.

-4 - _Based on the provided data (credit card holder status, dispute amount, etc.), CC Issuer assesses the risk of the dispute._
+3. Risk Assessment: CC Issuer assesses the risk of the dispute based on the provided data (credit card holder status, dispute amount, etc.).

-4.1- _The CC Issuer requests a manual approval for the dispute from a knowledge worker.
-Jump to step 5.1. or 5.2_
+    3.1.
+Needs approval: The CC Issuer requests a manual approval for the dispute from a knowledge worker. _This can lead to step 4.1. or 4.2_

-4.2- _The CC Issuer based on the data resolves the case by either accepting or rejecting the dispute.
-Jump to step 5.1. or 5.2_
+    3.2.
+Issue Resolved: The CC Issuer based on the data resolves the case by either accepting or rejecting the dispute. _This can lead to step 4.1. or 4.2_

+4. Dispute is resolved

-5.1- _The dispute is accepted and the money reimbursed to the CC Holder and the backoffice chargeback for fee transactions started_
+    4.1.
+Dispute accepted: The dispute is accepted and the money reimbursed to the CC Holder and the backoffice chargeback for fee transactions started.

-5.2- _The dispute is rejected_
+    4.2.
+Dispute Rejected: The dispute is rejected.

-6- _The CC Issuer informs the CC Holder of the result._
+5. Send Notification: The CC Issuer informs the CC Holder of the result.

 --------------------------------------------------